soijen/soijen.github.io/en/_posts/2018-08-22-running-patagonian-fjords-paso-el-trueno-fiordo-montanas.md

 - camping
 zoom: 8
 ---
-Fjords, glaciars, snow-capped peaks - you can find the best of Patagonia in the remote and seldom-visited Reserva Nacional Alacalufes.
+Fjords, glaciers, snow-capped peaks - you can find the best of Patagonia in the remote and seldom-visited Reserva Nacional Alacalufes.
 Accessible only by boat, we partnered with our friends at <a href="http://www.patagonianfjords.com/" target="_blank">Patagonian Fjord Expeditions</a> to explore Paso del Trueno - a wild and undeveloped route along the fiordo de las Montañas.

 <h2>Background</h2>
 - <strong>Trek:</strong> Paso del Trueno - Camp Kiara to Bahía los Hurios